Sticky-Piston-Studios/Sticky-Web-Platform/backend/README.md

 # Sticky Web Backend

-Developed by Sticky Piston Studion, **Sticky Web Backend** is a universal, open-source framework revolutinising the creation of API backend application by offering a no-code, no-recompilation, dynamically-configurabl system built with ASP.NET.
+Developed by Sticky Piston Studion, **Sticky Web Backend** is a universal, open-source platform revolutinising the creation of API backend application by offering a no-code, no-recompilation, dynamically-configurabl system built with ASP.NET.
 It is designed with the vision of democratizing API creation, making it approachable and user-friendly for individuals with minimal to no programming skills.
 Full configurability via a text config file, in combination with its generic achitecture, greately reduces the need for any code changes.

 ## Features